htshame/naming-convention-liquibase-maven-plugin/docs/index.md

 </rule>
 ```

-Checks that `-` are not present in the changeSog at all, except for excluded attributes.
+Will check that hyphens `-` are not present in the changeSet at all, except for excluded attributes.
 Attributes `defaultValue` and `defaultValueComputed` will be ignored.

+---

 ### no-underscores-in-attributes

+Checks that underscores are not present in the changeSet at all.

 Example: